adowlin/project-3-brew-exchange/README.md

     - On the All Recipes/Home page, a conditional check is in place to populate the edit and delete buttons on all recipes, if the current user is "admin".

 ### Manual Testing
+#### All Pages
+Manual testing was performed on the following elements that appear across all pages on the site, to ensure that all are working as expected;

+- Navbar:
+    - Clicking the site logo in the navbar correctly directs back to the site's home page.
+    - All navigation links direct the user to the correct site page for each link.
+    - Collabsable sidebar button opens the sidbar navigation element on mobile devices.
+    - All navigation links within the collapsable sidebar correctly direct the user to the corresponding site page.

 ### Validation